Horizontal inverse mean curvature flow in the Heisenberg group: Preliminaries

-where $M^{s}$ represents the variation of $M$ induced by $\mathcal{X}$.
-Let $P_{\mathbb{H}}(M)$ denote the horizontal perimeter of the set $E$, as defined in Lemma \ref{lem2.10}.
-In the following, we consider the first variation of the horizontal perimeter under the deformation (\ref{2.14}). \begin{lemma}\cite{CDPT2007} Let $M \subset \mathbb{H}^{1}$ be an oriented $C^{2}$ immersed surface, and $\mathcal{X}$ be a $C^{1}$ vector field with compact support on $M$.
+be the variation of $M$ induced by $\mathcal{X}$, and let $E_{t}$ denote the region enclosed by $M_{t}$.
+Next, we consider the first variation of the horizontal perimeter under the deformation (\ref{2.11}). \begin{lemma}\cite{CDPT2007} Let $M \subset \mathbb{H}^{1}$ be an oriented $C^{2}$ immersed surface, and $\mathcal{X}$ be a $C^{1}$ vector field with compact support on $M$.
 Then

 where $\nu_{0}^{\top}$ denotes the tangential component of $\nu_{0}$.
 Moreover, if $H_{0} \in \mathcal{L}^{1}(M, d\mathcal{H}^{2})$, then